Jim Fairchild: Biography

 In 2010, Fairchild was selected to lead a project at the San Francisco Museum of Modern Art, and was credited on Admiral Radley's first album, I Heart California.

 On March 1, 2011, Fairchild released All Smiles third full-length album, Staylow and Mighty, on his own Small Aisles label.
 This album included contributions from Joe Plummer, Danny Seim, and Gary Jarman.

 Between Modest Mouse tours, he and Koley O'Brien began periodically writing and recording for a new project in 2017.
-Following O'Brien's tragic passing in a car accident in April 2019, Fairchild released the four songs they had completed on his Between A and B imprint.
+Following O'Brien's death in a car accident in April 2019, Fairchild released the four songs they had completed on his Between A and B imprint.

 In March 2020, Fairchild launched a new project, Grace Meridian, in collaboration with Plummer, Cresswell, and Temme Scott, also on the Between A and B imprint.
 He became Director of A&R for Dangerbird Records in March 2020.
 He announced his departure from Modest Mouse in June 2021 via Instagram.